 - Sales and forecasting

-MRP II enables better relationships and visibility across suppliers and boosts the overall company’s bottom-line through advanced planning, scheduling, and forecasting capabilities.
+enables better relationships and visibility across suppliers and boosts the overall company’s bottom line through advanced planning, scheduling, and forecasting capabilities.

 ERP (Enterprise Resource Planning) is an extended version of MRP II, but a lot more comprehensive as it includes all core business functions and processes, including manufacturing operations.
 In addition to production and inventory, ERP systems also support financial and accounting management, sales, CRM, HR, service and support, and more.

-ERP is an integrated suite of business management tools which provides a continuously updated, and often real-time depending on the solution, view of every department in the company.
-Whatever activity is done, transactions are made, and operations are accomplished, the status of which can be seen in a single system with ERP.
+ERP is an integrated suite of business management tools that provides a continuously updated, and often real-time depending on the solution, view of every department in the company.
+Whatever activity is done can be seen in a single database with ERP.

 This is what makes ERP different from MRP and MRP II.
-Employees can work from any corner of the world and still collaborate with their colleagues, suppliers, and outsourcers in a seamless manner.
+Employees can work from any corner of the world and still collaborate with their colleagues, suppliers, and outsourcers.